Pilgrim, Michigan

 Pilgrim is an unincorporated community and census-designated place (CDP) in Benzie County in the U.S. state of Michigan.
-At the 2010 census, the CDP had a permanent population of 11.
+As of the 2020 census, the CDP had a permanent population of 44.
 Pilgrim is located within Crystal Lake Township.

 Geography

 Pilgrim is located in Crystal Lake Township in western Benzie County.
 It is situated between Lake Michigan to the west and Crystal Lake to the east.
 M-22 (Pilgrim Highway) runs through the center of the community, leading south 2 mi to the city of Frankfort.
 The Betsie Dunes Nature Preserve is immediately to the north.
 As an unincorporated community, Pilgrim is administered by Crystal Lake Township and uses the Frankfort 49635 ZIP Code.

 According to the United States Census Bureau, the CDP has a total area of 0.9 sqkm, all land.

 History

 The community of Pilgrim was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.
-With a permanent population of 11, Pilgrim is the least-populated of the 159 census-designated places in Michigan.
+With a permanent population of 44 at the 2020 census, Pilgrim is the least-populated of the 212 census-designated places in Michigan.